 - Install tip inserts (pos.
 2.2).
 Ensure that they are positioned correctly and that the sealing surfaces between tip insert and nozzle are clean.
 A screw M4 or a threaded rod can be screwed into the tip insert as an assembly aid. - Attach clamping cover (pos.
 2.3) and fix it with the central socket head screw M6 (pos.
 2.4, ISO 4762 -12.9).
-Tighten with half of the matching tightening torque (please see point 5). - 3.
-Screw in socket head screws M4 (pos.
+Tighten with half of the matching tightening torque (please see point 5). - Screw in socket head screws M4 (pos.
 2.5, ISO 4762 12.9) crosswise.
 Tighten with half of the matching tightening torque (please see point 6). - 4.
-Heat up nozzle to processing temperature and keep processing temperature for at least 10 minutes (maximum nozzle temperature 350 °C) before finally retightening the screws with the matching torque. - Retighten central socket head screw M6 (pos.
+Heat up nozzle to processing temperature (maximum nozzle temperature $350^{\circ}$ C) and warm up the mould until the mould temperature is reached.
+Keep the resulting $\Delta$ T (difference between processing and mould temperature) for at least 10 minutes before finally retightening the screws with the matching torque.
+Not adhering to this procedure can result in damaged sealing sleeves and leakage. - Retighten central socket head screw M6 (pos.
 2.4, ISO 4762 12.9) with the matching torque.
 The torque value is engraved on the clamping cover (Pos 2.3).
-Also see chapter "8.3 Tightening torques for clamping covers of HPS III-MH nozzles". - Retighten socket head screws M4 (pos.
-2.5, ISO 4762

-12.9) crosswise with the matching torque.
+Also see chapter "9.3 Tightening torques for clamping covers of HPS III-MH nozzles". - Retighten socket head screws M4 (pos.
+2.5, ISO 4762 12.9) crosswise with the matching torque.
 The torque value is engraved on the clamping cover (Pos 2.3).

-Also see chapter "8.3 Tightening torques for clamping covers of HPS III-MH nozzles". - 7.
+Also see chapter "9.3 Tightening torques for clamping covers of HPS III-MH nozzles". - 7.
 Install heat protective cover (pos.
 2.6, provided by the customer).